oclif/oclif/GETTING_STARTED.md

 $ yarn publish
 ```

+You'll need to [register with npm](https://www.npmjs.com/signup) and have verified your email address in order to publish.

+You'll also need to select a package name for your CLI that is not already in use.
+(Note: if you attempt to publish under an existing package name, npm will have restricted publishing to the user associated with that package, so you will see a permission error.)

-Then anyone can install your CLI with the following:
+After you have published, anyone can install your CLI with the following:

 ```sh-session
 $ npm install -g mynewcli